zhengshuai1001/JiKouCompany/README.md

 The world is moving so fast that the person who says it can't be done is generally interrupted by someone doing it.

 Failure is success if you learn from it

+What weakens us is feeling offended by the deeds and misdeeds of our fellow men and women.
+Our self-importance requires that we spend most of our lives offended by someone.